Alexa-Skills-Developer-Community/issue-tracker/README.md

 ## Purpose

 Over time, a number of challenges have emerged around functionality, discoverability, and overall experience for Alexa Skills on Alexa+.
-This tracker aims to:
+There's no central place to track progress on these issues for the Alexa developer community, so this tracker aims to:

 - Provide a **central, structured view** of known issues
 - Help the community **collaborate and share information**